pelinbalci/Intro_Deep_Learning/Intro_NN/notes/2_Cross_Entropy.md

 Sums are good :)

-    What function turns products into sums?
+    Which function turns products into sums? ---> logarithm!!

     log(ab) = log(a) + log(b)